mrchughes/solid-project-parent/docs/architecture/UPDATED_ARCHITECTURE.md

 1. **API Registry** - Central registry for service API discovery and documentation
 2. **Solid PDS** - Personal Data Store based on Community Solid Server for hosting user data and WebIDs
-3. **DRO** - Emulates a Departmental Records Office, issuing birth and marriage certificates as verifiable credentials using did:web
+3. **Test VC Creator (DRO)** - Emulates a Departmental Records Office, issuing birth and marriage certificates as verifiable credentials using did:web
 4. **VC Verifier** - Service for verifying credentials presented by users
-5. **FEP** - Frontend Portal application with PDS integration for credential verification
+5. **MERN App** - Benefits application with PDS integration for credential verification

 Each service operates independently with its own did:web implementation where needed.